 We captured a lot of portraits for all of us keeping the waves tumbling at the rocks in the background.

-By 4.00 pm we started from Yarada towards the Light house.
+By 4.00 pm we started from Yarada towards the Lighthouse.
 We reached and booked tickets for it with Rs.
 10 per head (Rs.
 20 for camera).
 It is fortunate for us that a beacon used by the Navy is open for visit when not in use in the day-time.
-Though the tower seemed like a 4-to-5 story building from outside, we had to toil a little to climbed it.
+Though the tower seemed like a 4-to-5 story building from outside, we had to toil a little to climb it.

 On the opposite side of the beach, I located one cemetery.

 We took a rest under the shades of the trees while enjoying a few custard apples.
 We now started for our next destination: Rushikonda beach.
 In our way, we had a few points (Thotlakonda, Rama Naidu Studio and Red sandhills) but decided not to visit.
 By 11.00 am we reached Rushikonda beach.
 Compared to other beaches of Andhra, it seems popular for bathing in the sea.

 The beach is popular for various water-sports: kayaking, speed boat etc.

 Then, we moved to Kailashgiri skipping the zoo (Indira Gandhi Zoo).
 Visiting a zoo would take huge time and on a hot day like that, walking a long way (about 4 km) carrying my son would be difficult: I thought.
 Instead, we focused on Kailashgiri which is a park with numerous seating options, shades, small restaurants and view-points.
 We parked the car near the sea and took a rope-way to climb the hill on which the park is located.
 The park-entry was Rs 5 per head and rope-way return ticket was Rs.
 90 per head.
 They charged the park-entry separately as there are options to climb the whole way up using stairs (but, it is too long so suggested to avoid).